 Oh, and if you pick up a copy make sure to flip over to page 279.
 One of my recipes was included!

-- 3 tablespoons unsalted butter, plus more for the dish
+- 3 tbsp unsalted butter (plus extra for the dish)

 - ½ cup heavy cream

 - 1 tsp sea salt

 - 1 dash ground nutmeg